-- preference, to conduct the initial interview, if requested and if one is available. - We will fully investigate your case, regardless of the gender, race, ethnicity, sexual orientation, age, national origin or religion of the parties involved. - We will not pre-judge you or your actions.
+- We will fully investigate your case, regardless of the gender, race, ethnicity, sexual orientation, age, national origin or religion of the parties involved. - We will not pre-judge you or your actions.
 Assault victims are not responsible for the criminal actions of others. - We will treat you and your case with courtesy, sensitivity, respect and understanding. - We will assist you in arranging for your medical needs and/or hospital treatment.